There are few places in the world where it is possible to travel right across the country by canoe.

-Dinners vary - sometimes they are freshly prepared curries and Dahl or pasta dishes, sometimes we eat together on a real table and chairs - with someone else looking after the washing up.
-Every meal within a trip is included - you may wish to buy an extra pud or pint of beer (you will have earned it - go on!).
+Dinners vary - sometimes they are freshly prepared curries and Dahl, or pasta dishes.
+Every meal within a trip is included - you may wish to bring extra snacks or a can of beer - you will deservie it.

-All meals from Sunday Breakfast to Saturday Breakfast
+All meals from Saturday Lunch to Saturday Lunch

 All technical equipment

 British qualified canoeing instructors